polvora/SteamCore/README.md

     2.2 If server is disconnected, SteamCore first will attempt to login and then execute the request.

+3. Request is executed.

     3.1 If the request is successful an `errorCode = 0` will be returned on the callback call.

     3.2 If the request fails it will be retried one more time, this means SteamCore tries to execute the request 2 times before calling the callback with an error.

 **IMPORTANT NOTES:**